Skip to content

 Riccarton House and Bush

-Riccarton Bush and Ilam Homestead Gardens
+Riccarton Bush And Ilam Homestead Gardens

 For a great first-hand experience of New Zealand native plants, a quick drive from the city will lead you to Riccarton Bush.
 An ancient native forest reserve lays hidden with manicured gardens and historic buildings alongside the Avon River.
 Tucked away nearby is one of the city’s best kept secrets.
 Visit Ilam Homestead Gardens in spring or summer, and you’ll be dazzled with scores of azaleas and rhododendrons in a secluded natural haven.